AnkitSatpute/MathFormulaeOCR/README.md

 Place the PDF to be converted to LaTeX in the folder "pdfs", specify the PDF location and the location for LaTeX output, and run the command:
         python convert_pdf.py --input_folder "PDF location" --output_folder "LaTeX location"

+## Results

+## Contributions
+Contributions of any kind are welcome.

+## Acknowledgement
+Code taken and modified from https://github.com/facebookresearch/nougat